Aehr Test Systems (AEHR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for AEHR is $45.00, which is $13.29 above the current price.
-The public float for AEHR is 25.27M and currently, short sellers hold a 18.37% ratio of that float.
-The average trading volume of AEHR on May 18, 2023 was 1.37M shares.
+The average price estimated by analysts for AEHR is $45.00, which is $13.11 above than the current price.
+The public float for AEHR is 25.27M, and at present, short sellers hold a 18.37% of that float.
+The average trading volume of AEHR on May 19, 2023 was 1.37M shares.

 AEHR’s Market Performance